uncefact/project-crm/website/docs/pilots/CRM-requirements.md

 ## Document Purpose

-To provide the context and guide-rails for the pilot implementations in the CRM domain.
+To provide the context and guidelines for the pilot implementations in the CRM domain.

 ### Audience

-The audience for this document include
+The audience for this document includes

 Role | Rationale
 --|--